-A: Big, bold and simple forms have always excited me; from my early career in advertising and design I have always had a ‘less is more’ attitude in my work.
-I remember first visiting London to see an exhibition of contemporary artists and being really excited by the work of Roy Lichtenstein, Andy Warhol and Julian Opie – particularly the way they use flat, strong, solid colour to produce their paintings.
-My other love has always been architecture, admiring the flat lines of Le Corbusier’s, the beautiful structures of the art deco period and designers / architects like Sir Gilbert Scott.
+A: Big, bold and simple forms have always excited me; from my early career in advertising and design, I have always had a ‘less is more’ attitude in my work.
+I remember first visiting London to see an exhibition of contemporary artists and being really excited by the work of Roy Lichtenstein, Andy Warhol and Julian Opie – particularly the way they use a flat, strong, solid colour to produce their paintings.
+My other love has always been architecture, admiring the flat lines of Le Corbusier’s, the beautiful structures of the art deco period and designers/architects like Sir Gilbert Scott.

 Q: How would you sum up your signature style?

 A: I love using bright, solid colours with vivid contrasts.
 I reduce the subject matter to the absolute minimum so that I retain only the most important information; light, form and the very key features.
 I always look for a strong light source which casts shadows and silhouette.

 Q: Where do you get your design inspiration from?

 A: All my inspiration comes from walking around the streets of London.
 I love looking up at a building and seeing the light hit it in different ways depending on the time of day and thinking “that would make a great painting.”
 I love very early mornings and late dusk evenings when the sun is very low in the sky and casts shadows across urban landscapes – it makes some buildings just come alive.

 Q: What is your favourite London building / why is it your favourite?

 A: By far my favourite London building has to be Battersea Power Station.
 Its sheer scale is so imposing on the landscape, with its four chimneys shooting into the sky.
 I find it amazing how the art deco lines make your eyes follow the structure from the very bottom to the very top of the chimneys.
 I love the fact that it used to produce all that power for London and now just stands there silent overlooking the hustle and bustle of city life.